EDGAR CECIL JONES

-William Henry Jones was born in Oswestry, Shropshire around 1860, but by 1861 his family was living in Liverpool, Lancashire.
-His mother, Mary, was from Cheshire and his father, John, from Oswestry, with his siblings being born in various places.
-It is probable his father, who was a joiner, moved to keep fully employed.
-William married Edith Mary Thomas on the 8th of June 1885 at St. Michael in the Hamlet, Toxteth, Lancashire.
+William Henry Jones was born in Oswestry, Shropshire around 1860.
+His father John was a butcher, who died before William married Edith Mary Thomas on the 8th of June 1885 at St. Michael in the Hamlet, Toxteth, Lancashire.
 He gave his occupation as Cashier on the church records.
 William and Edith were to have six children.
 William Ernest (1886), Edgar Cecil (born 1st August 1888 and baptized in Tranmere on the 9th September that year), Herbert Henry (1895), Ruth Edith (1897), Eric Gilbert (1898) and Frederick Rupert (1900).
 Three children died while they were quite young; William Ernest in 1897, Eric Gilbert at 4 months old in 1898, and Herbert Henry in 1899.
 Edgar Cecil, the three sons that died young plus Edith and William are all remembered on a gravestone at St. Bridget’s.
 The family probably moved back to West Kirby after the war.

 Edgar Cecil Jones family grave, St Bridget’s West Kirby